This article was published as part of a partnership with Zipcar’s online magazine Ziptopia.

 LA-based comedian and cat lover Jake Weisman (whose mini panthers have been featured in popular—and hilariously relatable—Twitter and BuzzFeed videos) agrees, with an additional tip: “It’s important to have a circle of cat-sitter friends for when you go out of town.
 Also, when you reciprocate, you get to take care of and spend time with other cats.
 Win-win!”

 Frankly, cats aren’t quite as street savvy as we are.
-Critters living in the city have a significantly higher chance of being hurt or killed if they venture outside.
+A city kitty will have a significantly higher chance of being hurt or killed if they venture outside.
 However, they’re intrigued by motion and smell, so a securely screened window (aka Cat TV) can give them a taste of the outdoors and provide hours of entertainment for watching birds, squirrels, trees, cars, and pedestrians.
 (Don’t have a screen or need to shut the window for heat or the AC?
 Just pull aside the curtains or blinds; a closed window will do just fine.)

 If your windowsill is wide enough, it can provide a perfect, built-in surface.
 But if your cat needs more space, the experts at Modern Cat magazine suggest installing a window perch, made just for kitties.
-This model is minimal, can accommodate two cats, and attaches via sturdy suction cups—ideal if you aren’t allowed to make permanent changes to the walls of your rental.
+The Kitty Cot is minimal, can accommodate two cats, and attaches via sturdy suction cups—ideal if you aren’t allowed to make permanent changes to the walls of your rental.

 Another option is to adapt your existing furniture and make even better use of limited space.
 For example, I have a table that is primarily for my cats to access the window above it…but it’s also useful for the cats’ feeders and water bowl to nestle below, out of the walkway.
 Chairs, cabinets, stools, filing cabinets, low bookshelves, and benches work just as well.